Farhad Mazhar: Biography

 Gayatri Chakravorty Spivak mentioned him in her lecture "Many Voices" while receiving the Kyoto Prize in Arts and Philosophy in 2012 saying, "The poet Farhad Mazhar, with whom I had formed a friendship in the seventies, introduced me to the practitioners at the devotional school of Lalan Shah Fakir, a 19th century grassroots theologian and minstrel composer of amazing depth and invention...Farhad has recently reminded me that I had counseled him to sink himself in Lalan.
 Yet I think of Lalan as his gift to me."

 Following the 2013 Motijheel Shootings, Mazhar was one of the few public intellectuals within Bangladesh to challenge the government's disinformation campaign. and the liberal logic of massacre.

 William Gomes has recently compared Farhad Mazhar with Maulana Abdul Hamid Khan Bhashani and said, "Farhad Mazhar, who has continuously battled against the current fascistic regime with tolerates no dissent and demands absolute loyalty from the local press corps.
 He very recently stand alone against the covered-up massacre in Dhaka, where unarmed protesters were allegedly extrajudicially killed by the law enforcement agencies as they meditated and slept in the early hours on May 6th under cover of darkness."

 Criticism

 Salimullah Khan criticized him for inciting violence before and after 2014 Bangladeshi general election.

 Abduction

-Mazhar was found on a bus after his family had reported him missing.
+In 2017, Mazhar was found on a bus after his family had reported him missing.
 He sparked a police hunt after leaving his Dhaka home on Monday morning.
 There were reports of a ransom demand.
-Police said Mr Mazhar was eventually found on a bus travelling to the capital from the south-western city of Khulna.
+Police said Mazhar was eventually found on a bus travelling to the capital from the south-western city of Khulna.
 It was unclear if he had been abducted.

+Personal life

+Mazhar is married to Farida Akhter, adviser to the 2024 Bangladesh interim government.